-If a part-time student enrolled in traditional day (15-week semester) or once-per-week evening classes (1.5-week semester) withdraws from the College, he or she must file an official notice of withdrawal with the Division of Adult Education.
+If a part-time student enrolled in traditional day (15-week semester) or once-per-week evening classes

+(15-week semester) withdraws from the College, he or she must file an official notice of withdrawal with the Center for Adult and Continuing Education and Community Service.

-The percentage of charges for full-time traditional day students, full-time non-traditional day students, part-time day, and once-per week evening students is determined by the date that the Dean of Students or the Division of Adult Education receives official notice of withdrawal.
+The percentage of charges for full-time traditional day students, full-time non-traditional day students, part-time day, and once-per week evening students is determined by the date that the Vice President of Student Affairs or the Center for Adult and Continuing Education and Community Service receives an official notice of withdrawal.